Coimbatore explosion case: One more person held | Law-Order

 - India

-Police on Thursday arrested one more person in connection with the car explosion case here, taking the total number to six.
-The arrested man-Afsar Khan-, a local resident, had reportedly played a major role in sourcing explosive materials seized from the house of Jamesha Mubin, the victim in the car explosion here on October 23, on the eve of Deepavali.
+The police on Thursday arrested one more person in connection with the recent car explosion in the city that left one dead, as he allegedly helped in procuring a large number of explosive material through e-commerce platforms.

+The arrested man-Afsar Khan- a local resident, had reportedly played a major role in sourcing explosive materials seized from the house of Jamesha Mubin, the victim in the car explosion here on October 23, a day ahead of Deepavali.
+With him, a total of six persons have been arrested so far.

 The 28-year old Khan is a relative of Mubin and had helped purchase a large quantity of explosive materials from e-commerce platforms, police said.

-Police had earlier arrested five persons in connection with the explosion under Unlawful Activities (Prevention) Act, even as senior officials of the National Investigating Agency (NIA) are camping here.

-Meanwhile, police began interrogation of these five accused-- Muhammad Thalha, Muhammad Azharuddin, Muhammad Riyas, Muhammed Nawaz and Firoz Ismail, as the 5th Judicial Magistrate here granted three days custody.
-On 23 October, 75-kg explosives were seized from the residence of 29-year old Mubeen who was killed after a gas cylinder exploded.
-The explosion happened while he was moving past a temple on a car in Tamil Nadu's western textile city and he had allegedly tried to evade a police check post.
+Meanwhile, police began the interrogation of the five arrested-- Muhammad Thalha, Muhammad Azharuddin, Muhammad Riyas, Muhammed Nawaz and Firoz Ismail, as the 5th Judicial Magistrate here granted three days custody.
+On October 23, 75-kg of explosives, including potassium nitrate were seized from the residence of 29-year old Mubeen who was killed after a gas cylinder exploded in the car in which he was travelling.
+The explosion happened while he was moving past a temple in the car in this western textile city and he had allegedly tried to evade a police check post.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)